 James Findlay KC, called 1984, is and for many years has been recognised in both Legal 500 and Chambers UK as a leading practitioner in the fields of planning and environment, local government, administrative and public, and licensing law.
-He was a previous Head of Chambers.
+He serves as Joint Head of Chambers at Cornerstone Barristers and Chair of Terra Firma Chambers in Scotland.

 His practice also includes Compulsory Purchase, Commercial & Regulatory and Property work.

 James was called as an Advocate in Scotland in 2008 and took silk there in 2017.
-He is Vice-Chair of Terra Firma Chambers and is Chair of the Scottish Planning, Local Government and Environmental Bar Group, and is recognised as a leading practitioner in Scotland in the Guides for similar areas of law as in England, Chambers UK 2023 identifying him as the leading counsel at the Scottish Bar on planning and Legal 500 2023 as the “top planning silk in Scotland”.
+He is Chair of the Scottish Planning, Local Government and Environmental Bar Group, and is recognised as a leading practitioner in Scotland in the Guides for similar areas of law as in England, Chambers UK 2023 identifying him as the leading counsel at the Scottish Bar on planning and Legal 500 2023 as the “top planning silk in Scotland”.

 Supreme Court appearances include: